wInevitable/MathMachine/README.md

 * Run 'ruby lib/math_machine.rb' from the root directory.
 	* Enter any number of arithmetic commands as strings. (i.e. '1+2' or '3*4')
 	* 'quit' exits the program.
-* Optional Rspec rests are included:
+* Optional RSpec tests are included:
 	* Run these with 'rspec spec/math_machine_spec.rb' from the root directory.